PlayEveryWare/eos_plugin_for_unity/readme.md

 ---
 # Samples

 The included samples show fully functional feature implemenation that will both help with EOS integration as well as validate client to dev portal configuration.
-After installing the samples from the UMP package, you will find scenes for each major feature.
+After installing the samples from the UPM package, you will find scenes for each major feature.

 <img src="docs/images/sample_screen_lobby.gif" alt="Lobby Screenshot" width="48%"/>
 <img src="docs/images/sample_screen_titlestorage.gif" alt="Title Storage Screenshot" width="48%"/>